 - Install windows

 - Add door fixings

 1. Prepare your area and base

-Clear the shed base area of anything that might get in the way - including overhanging branches.
+Clear the area around your shed base of anything that might get in the way – including overhanging branches.

 Make sure your base is level and secure.
 For larger sheds, consider a concrete base (always the best option).
 A wooden base is fine for smaller sheds.
 Be sure that you have enough space to be able to get all the way round your shed when it’s built.